Wonyoungism

 Wonyoungism, also referred to as #Wonyoungism or the Wonyoung effect, is a trend on social media among some K-pop fans based around former Iz*One member and current Ive member Jang Won-young, also known mononymously as Wonyoung.
-Contrary to its name, Wonyoungism has not been addressed or acknowledged by Wonyoung herself and is entirely propagated by her followers.
+Despite its name, Wonyoungism has not been addressed or acknowledged by Jang herself and is entirely propagated by her fans.

-Popular among teenage girls and young women, some supporters of Wonyoungism describe it as both a source of self-motivation and an expression of the coquette aesthetic.
-Critics, however, argue that it encourages eating disorders by fostering low self-esteem, unhealthy body image, perfectionism and other harmful lifestyle habits.
-They also contend that it unfairly damages Wonyoung's reputation by linking such behaviors to her name.
+Some supporters of Wonyoungism describe it as a source of self-motivation, self-care, and an expression of the coquette aesthetic.
+Critics argue that it encourages eating disorders by fostering low self-esteem, unhealthy body image, perfectionism, and other harmful lifestyle habits.
+They also contend that it unfairly damages Jang's reputation by linking such behaviors to her.